wp-plugins/sp-client-document-manager/readme.txt

 * Dropbox integration to allow your users to import files directly from their dropbox
 * Google Drive Importer, supports multiple files
 * Add unlimited sub folders for better organizing
-* File importer, upload multiple files with a zip file.
 * Share projects with buddypress and wordpress roles!
 * AES Encryption to secure file data
 * Tasks and Reminders for files